 When a date consists of the day of the month followed by the year, the day of the month should be followed by a comma.
 When the day of the week is provided before the month, the day of the week should be followed by a comma.

 When the date appears in the middle of a sentence, commas should appear both before and after the year.

 The store closed its doors for good on Wednesday, October 15, 1958.

-When a date is used as an adjective, some authorities omit the comma following the year, yet others require it.
+When a date is used as an adjective, most authorities require a comma following the year.
+Yet at least one significant authority (Bryan Garner, in his fourth edition of Garner's Modern English Usage) omits it.
 Given the uncertainty, it is best to recast the sentence.

-Revised: The meeting scheduled for July 10, 2011, was cancelled due to a hurricane watch.
+The meeting scheduled for July 10, 2011, was canceled due to a hurricane watch.

 No comma is used between the month and the year when they are the only two elements in the date.

 The store closed its doors for good in October 1958.

 The store closed its doors for good in October, 1958.

 Her arrival on 11 April 1988 was considered a turning point for the company.